 The namesake river of Chattahoochee National Forest, Chattahoochee River, is the largest river in Georgia.
 Its headwaters are north of Helen in the Mark Trail Wilderness.
 You can easily rock hop across it at this point, but that's certainly going to be impossible down near Tallahassee or in Atlanta.
 In this remote area near the start of the Chattahoochee River lie two waterfalls, easily-reached yet barely-known.
 Do this short leg stretcher of a hike to be treated to some of the finest waterfalls in northeast Georgia.
 This hike occurred on Saturday, April 18, 2015.
-My plan was to hike the short trail out and back to Horsetrough Falls, and along the way, take the short side trail to Upper Chattahoochee River Falls.
+My plan was to hike the short trail out and back to Horsetrough Falls, and along the way, take the short side trail to Chute Falls.

 R/T Length of Trail: 1.5 Miles (1 Mile if campground is open)